 Visits to historic monuments and contemporary museums, access to private openings, after-hour entrances, hands-on experiences and thought-provoking lectures are just part of what makes the field trip program unique.

-The objective of all-school field trips is to offer students the opportunity to travel to cities throughout Italy under the guidance of an experienced teaching assistant or lecturer.
+The objective of all-school field trips is to offer students the opportunity to travel to cities throughout Italy under the guidance of an experienced lecturer.

 All-school trips include Florence city tours (Insider’s Florence), as well as day trips to Italian cities such as Assisi, Siena, San Gimignano, Ravenna, Pisa, Lucca, and Venice, to name a few.
 Students can also choose to participate in one overnight trip such as to Rome/Naples, Amalfi Coast, Sicily and other destinations, depending on the semester.
 All-school trips are open to students not enrolled in the School of Architecture professional degree program, which runs its own trips through the required ARC 571 course (see below).
 All-school trip costs (excluding meals) are covered by your program fee.
 Sign-ups take place during Orientation.